 \subsection{Results}

-\textbf{Training behavior:} Figure~\ref{fig:training-curves} tracks the evolution of network-wide AWT and ATT during training on the uniform-demand setting (U1).
-All learning-based policies improve steadily; curves descend and then stabilize as exploration decays.
-For ATT, Partially~SEMI-CTDE exhibits an early advantage between Episodes~25–40—likely due to its smaller, simpler state and reward definitions—yet from roughly Episode~100 onward OneHop consistently dominates and maintains a clear margin through the end of training; RegionWide is the second-best performer and, after convergence, opens a clear gap over both Fully~Decentralized and Partially~SEMI-CTDE.
-For AWT, Partially~SEMI-CTDE again leads in the early stages, but from around Episode~120 OneHop becomes dominant; after Episode~200, RegionWide surpasses OneHop, and both maintain a pronounced margin over the other two baselines.
-A consistent observation is that Fully~Decentralized outperforms Partially~SEMI-CTDE on both metrics: because they share identical local state and reward while Fully~Decentralized trains a separate network per intersection (greater parameter capacity), Partially~SEMI-CTDE’s parameter sharing reduces capacity without adding regional terms, indicating that parameter sharing alone does not guarantee gains and that state/reward design is equally critical.
-As is visible in both metrics, the SEMI-CTDE models (RegionWide, OneHop) outperform the other algorithms, and this corroborates that regional state/reward alongside coordination via parameter sharing improves learning.
+\textbf{Training behavior:} Fig.~\ref{fig:training-curves} tracks the evolution of network-wide AWT and ATT during training on the uniform-demand setting (U1).
+All learning-based policies improve steadily.
+Curves descend and then stabilize as exploration decays.
+For ATT, Partially~SEMI-CTDE exhibits an early advantage between Episodes~25–40, which is likely due to its smaller, simpler state and reward definitions.
+Yet from roughly Episode~100 onward, OneHop consistently dominates and maintains a clear margin through the end of training.
+RegionWide is the second-best performer and, after convergence, opens a clear gap over both FD and Partially~SEMI-CTDE.
+For AWT, Partially~SEMI-CTDE again leads in the early stages, but from around Episode~120 OneHop becomes dominant.
+After Episode~200, RegionWide surpasses OneHop, and both maintain a pronounced margin over the other two baselines.
+A consistent observation is that FD outperforms Partially~SEMI-CTDE on both metrics: because they share identical local state and reward while FD trains a separate network per intersection, Partially~SEMI-CTDE’s parameter sharing reduces capacity without adding regional terms, indicating that parameter sharing alone does not guarantee gains and that state/reward design is equally critical.
+As is visible in both metrics, the SEMI-CTDE models (RegionWide, OneHop) outperform the other models, and this confirms that regional state/reward alongside coordination via parameter sharing improves learning.

 \textbf{Test-time performance:} To better analyze and compare the results, we group the tests based on the intensity of the arrival distributions.
-To ensure robustness, each model is tested 10 times with different random seeds for each flow.
+Each model is tested 10 times with different random seeds for each flow.
 We report the mean and standard deviation of the model performance in AQL and AWT(Tables~\ref{tab:aql-light}–\ref{tab:awt-heavy}).